Employment Policies and Procedures

 Employment at Missouri State University shall be "at will" and shall be terminable "at will" by the University or the employee with or without cause.
 No representative of Missouri State University has any authority to enter into any agreement for any specified period of time or to make any agreement contrary to the foregoing.
 Oral statements and representations are not binding on the University, and any exception to the foregoing must be made in writing and agreed to in writing by the University's Board of Governors.
 There are several types of separation from employment.
 The following is an explanation of each type and the procedures that apply regarding the termination of employment.

 An employee may terminate employment with the University by submitting a written notice or a written Separation from Employment form to his/her department head or supervisor available in the Office of Human Resources.
-All resignations should include the reason for leaving the University and the date of resignation which will be the last day the employee is physically present at work.
+All resignations should include the reason for leaving the University and the employee’s requested date of resignation (termination date).
+If any use of vacation is involved, it should also state the day the employee is last planning on being present at work.
+If the employee wishes to use vacation time just prior to the resignation date, the request to do so should also be included so that the supervisor may approve or deny the request for vacation.
 Notice of the resignation should be submitted at least two weeks before the effective date of separation.
-The department head or supervisor shall immediately forward the Separation from Employment form to the Office of Human Resources.
+The department head or supervisor shall immediately forward the Separation from Employment form to the Office of Human Resources along with his/her decision on the use of vacation time, if requested, and deliver a copy to the employee.
+If the use of vacation is denied, the resignation will become effective on the last day the employee stated he/she would be present at work.
+A Personnel Action Form terminating employment with the University should accompany the Notice of Resignation with the date of resignation/termination date listed in the "Effective Date" field and the last day present at work noted in "Last Actual Day Worked" field.

 It may become necessary to reduce the number of University employees because of a reduction of work or funds, the elimination of positions or other material change in the duties or organization, or for other related reasons.
 If such a reduction is necessary, the Director of Human Resources may recommend, and the departmental administrator or supervisor involved will designate, the employee or employees to be laid off and submit such recommendations to the President.
 Subsequently, the layoff actions will be submitted to the Board of Governors for approval at the next Board meeting.
 Whenever possible, the University will provide a written 30-day layoff notice to the employee.